flochaz/the-price/README.md

 ### API: Examples of utterances to play with the skill:
 ```
-  Alexa, How much is a kindle fire HD7
+  Alexa, ask How much is a kindle fire HD7
   Alexa, ask How much is a travel to space
 ```